Installing an Anchor

 Unplug the power cable for your anchor.
 Plug the USB stick into your anchor on the USB port, then plug the power cable in.
 You will need to change the boot order temporarily to boot off the USB stick.
 The installation will automatically start and it will continue for about 30 minutes.
 Do not disconnect the USB stick or power cable during this period.

 After 30 minutes the installation should complete and reboot on its own.
-When you see a login prompt with your anchor's hostname, remove the USB stick.
+When you see a login prompt with your anchor's hostname, remove the USB stick or disconnect the ISO/cdrom device in the case of a Virtual MAchine.
 At this point, your anchor has the RIPE Atlas software on it and it is ready to be tested by the RIPE NCC.

-It is important that once you have installed the software and connected the anchor, you log in to your RIPE Atlas account, go to the "My Atlas" menu and then "Anchors", and check the boxes "Software is installed" and "Anchor is connected to the network" so the RIPE NCC gets notified and can begin these tests.
+It is important that once you have installed the software and connected the anchor, you log in to your RIPE Atlas account, go to the "Dashboard" menu and then "My Anchors" card, and check the items "Software is installed" and "Anchor is connected to the network" so the RIPE NCC gets notified and can begin these tests.

 # Pass Internal Tests to Verify Measurements are Possible